JohnOGama/next-js-scafold/README.md

 npm link
 ```

-After linking, the `next-js-scafold` command will be available globally on your system.
+After linking, the `next-js-scaffold` command will be available globally on your system.

 ## Quick Start